-- Every pay period, your employer deducts a certain amount from your paycheck and transfers it to a retirement or savings account.
-Ask your HR representative for more details and to set this up.
+Instruct your employer to direct a certain amount from your paycheck each pay period and transfer it to a retirement or savings account (or both).
+Traditionally, you can set this up using your employer’s direct deposit, ask your HR representative for more details and set this up today.

-- Every month, your bank or credit union transfers a fixed amount from your checking account to a savings or investment account.
+Every payday, your bank or credit union transfers a fixed amount from your checking account to a savings or investment account.
 Talk to your local bank or credit union to set this up.

 Why Automatic Savings Works

-Over time, these automatic deposits add up. $50 a month accumulates to $600 a year and $3,000 after five years, plus interest that has compounded.
-Soon you will be able to cover many unexpected expenses without putting them on your credit card or taking out a high cost loan.
+Over time, these automatic deposits add up.
+For example, $50 a month accumulates to $600 a year and $3,000 after five years, plus interest that has compounded.
+Soon you will be able to cover many unexpected expenses without putting them on your credit card or taking out a high-cost loan.

-Everyone has the ability to save.
+Once you’ve reduced your debt, everyone has the ability to start to save up.
 At America Saves, we say “Start Small, Think Big.”
-You can start with only $10 a week or month.
+You can start with only a small amount, and you can save daily, weekly, or monthly.
 Over time, your deposits will add up.
 Even small amounts of savings can help you in the future.